Episiotomies were at one time common practice however, routine episiotomies are no longer recommended.

 The risks associated with an episiotomy:

 Recovery from an episiotomy is most uncomfortable and infection is very possible.
-An episiotomy can put you at risk of a fourth-degree vaginal which extends through the anal sphincter and this can ultimately lead to faecal incontinence.
+An episiotomy can put you at risk of a fourth-degree vaginal tear that extends through the anal sphincter and this can ultimately lead to faecal incontinence.

 When does episiotomy amount to medical negligence:

-If an episiotomy was carried out when it was not necessary and the results are that you are suffering pain and incontinence we can investigate whether the episiotomy was justified in circumstances of your labour and delivery.
+If an episiotomy was carried out when it was not necessary and the results are that you are suffering pain and incontinence we can investigate whether the episiotomy was justified in the circumstances of your labor and delivery.